yijunx/keycloak-v21/README.md

     IGNORE_EXISTING - Ignore importing if a realm of this name already exists.

     OVERWRITE_EXISTING - Remove existing realm and import it again with new data from the JSON file.
 If you want to fully migrate one environment to another and ensure that the new environment will contain the same data as the old one, you can specify this.

-    now lets get the users into the new realm

 ## IMPORT THE USERS TO THE KEYCLOAK 21.0.2